 Art & Posters

-Wizards of the Coast published a bunch of cartoon walkthrough maps inspired by the classic dungeon crawls of old.
+Jason Thompson created a series of cartoon walkthrough maps inspired by the classic dungeon crawls of old.
 These include a hapless adventuring party working their way through the illustrated threats of the Tomb of Horrors, Ravenloft, and others.
-I'd love to get one or two of these as posters for my game room:
+Originally published on Wizards of the Coast’s website, you can now buy print copies through Thompson’s online store.
+I’d love to get one or two of these as posters for my game room:

 - Walkthrough Map: S1 The Tomb of Horrors

 - Walkthrough Map: S2 White Plume Mountain